omgnetwork/omg-samples/omg-js/app/03-transaction-eth/README.md

 ### 3. Creating a payment transaction

-- Each transaction has its type and transaction output type allowing to define its own rules about how funds may be spent.
-For example, it is possible to limit withdrawal to prevent the venue from spending clients` funds or mark transactions that were used during the trading session for more clear audit purposes.
+- Transactions are composed of inputs and outputs.
+An input is simply a pointer to the output of another transaction.
+An output is a transaction that hasn't been spent yet (also known as UTXO).
 - The creation of a transaction starts with `createTransaction` function provided by the `Childchain` module of the `omg-js` library.
 - Each transaction contains details of the sender and receiver in the `owner` property for a respective object in the form of a public key.
 - The amount is defined in [RLP encoded](https://github.com/ethereum/wiki/wiki/RLP) format, as for any type of transaction on the network.
 - Currency contains `0x0000000000000000000000000000000000000000` value for ETH operations, and the respective smart contract address for ERC20 tokens.
 - The child chain server collects fees for sending a transaction.
 The fee can be paid in a variety of supported tokens by the network.
 To get more details on how the fees are defined, please refer to [Fees Documentation](https://docs.omg.network/fees).
 If you want to know the list of supported tokens to pay fees, you can use the `getFees` function of the `Childchain` module provided by the `omg-js` library.
-- Transactions are composed of inputs and outputs.
-An input is simply a pointer to the output of another transaction.
-An output is a transaction that hasn't been spent yet (also known as UTXO).

 ```
 const transferAmount = new BigNumber(